 So there you have what you need to know about magnesium and why it’s a must to consider getting into your diet plan.
 If you aren’t currently eating what you need to, focus on the above foods and you’ll have your needs met in a hurry.

 Frequently Asked Questions

 What does a magnesium supplement do?

 A magnesium supplement will help keep your blood pressure levels in check, it can help balance out your blood glucose levels, it regulates nerve impulses and muscle contractions, and it can help to keep your bones strong.

 When is the best time to take magnesium during the day?

 The best time to have magnesium in your diet will be later on in the evening as if you take it then, it may help you lull yourself into a deeper sleep.

 How much magnesium do I need to eat each day?

-For optimal health, you should aim to take in 310-420 mg of magnesium per day for the average adult.
-Keep in mind that if you are suffering from a health problem, your doctor may prescribe you to take more, up to a limit of 2500 mg per day.
+The recommended daily intake ranges between 310-420 mg of magnesium per day for the average adult.
+Keep in mind that if you have been deficient or are suffering from a health problem, your doctor may prescribe you to take more, up to a limit of 2500 mg per day.
 Only do this on the advice of a physician, however.